alexchtst/frontend-assignment-guestpedia/README.md

 To Implement the CRUD i need a function to do so, it's for create task **[storeData]**, edit data (by id becase id is not editable) `[GF.2]` with **editData** and id is used for delete data too in **deleteData**.

+### Reasoning 2
+The Task is not complately done because user can see the task details, so i'm decided to make a page that corespond to specific task.
+The page is placed in `/taskId` for example `/SM-12`, this page is showing the details of the task.
+In this page there are back button to back to the main activity such as CRUD actifities and progress task change activity.

+### Reasoning 3
+After create, edit and delete there is no notification to tell the user that the action is success or fail.
+So i decided to create general toaster as a notification.

 ### Development Progress
 General Functionality checklist
 | Requirements | DONE/UNDONE   | REASON    |